How Much Land to Feed a Family: We Grow a Complete Diet on ½ Acre (2,000 m²) in the Tropics

 Greens harvest

-The Design Behind It All
+The Design Behind the System

-• Greywater irrigates banana & papaya circles
+• Greywater irrigates banana and papaya circles

 Ana harvesting ripe papayas from a mature fruit tree in a tropical food forest

-Harvesting papayas
+Harvesting green papayas

 Ian pruning a citrus tree to manage canopy and increase fruit production in a tropical homestead